Protect Products, Packaging & People. Save Money.

 The pallets tested with the fork tines protected with the SUMO Glove did not experience any failure.

-The test was stopped once the equipment capacity was exceeded.
+The tests were stopped once the equipment capacity was exceeded.

 It was found that even if the investigated wood pallets were impacted 13 times harder, the pallets